 d second mortgage (naming financier and balance due);

-f when you bought the property;
+f when did you buy the property?;

-g the price paid for the property;
+g what was the price paid for the property?;

 h are you buying the land or building with any other person?

-i if yes, give the name and address of that other person; and
+i if yes, give the name and address of that other person;

 j are you intending to sell the land or building?